Ngeabheng/Group5iot/Lab1 temp relay/README.md

 # Lab 1 - Temperature Sensor With Relay Control (Telegram)

 ## Overview
 In this lab, you will build a tiny IoT monitoring node with an ESP32, DHT22 temperature/humidity sensor, and a relay.
 The ESP32 sends Telegram alerts when the temperature rises above a threshold and lets users control the relay via chat commands.
 Once the temperature drops below the threshold again, the relay turns off automatically.

 ## Activity Objective
-- Design and implement an IoT system using ESP32 + MicroPython (sensing, actuation, networking).
+• Design & implement an IoT system using ESP32 + MicroPython (sensing, actuation,
+networking).
-- Apply programming techniques for periodic sampling, debouncing, and simple state machines.
+• Apply programming techniques for periodic sampling, debouncing, and simple state machines.
-- Develop a chat-based remote control application using Telegram Bot API (HTTP requests).
+• Develop a chat-based remote control application using Telegram Bot API (HTTP requests).
-- Document and present system design, wiring, and test evidence (screenshots/video), and reflect on reliability/ethics.
+• Document & present system design, wiring, and test evidence (screenshots/video), and reflect on reliability/ethics.
-- Evaluate performance (sampling interval, rate limits) and safety (relay loads, power isolation).
+• Evaluate performance (sampling interval, rate limits) and safety (relay loads, power isolation)

-## Hardware
-- Microcontroller with Wi-Fi ESP32, Exstension Board
-- DHT22 temperature/humidity sensor
-- Relay module
-- Jumper wires, breadboard

 ## Equipment
-- ESP32 dev board
+• ESP32 Dev Board (MicroPython firmware flashed)
-- DHT22 sensor
+• DHT11 sensor
-- Relay module
+• Relay module
-- Jumper wires
+• jumper wires
-- USB cable + laptop with Thonny
+• USB cable + laptop with Thonny
-- Wi-Fi access (internet)
+• Wi-Fi access (internet)
-- Telegram Bot Token

 ## Wiring
 This is the diagram for wiring setup with the available equipments.